Overcoming loss in the middle of a historic campaign

 I have no idea that by noon tomorrow she will be gone.

-The day after my mom died I fly back to California and spend the three weeks before the California primary making arrangements for my mom to be cremated, planning and getting the house ready for a memorial service and covering political rallies in Southern California.
+The day after my mom died I fly back to California and spend the three weeks before the California primary making arrangements for her cremation, planning and getting the house ready for a memorial service and covering political rallies in Southern California.
 The normalcy of work helps.
 So does wine and spending time with my sister, dad and boyfriend.

 We talk a lot about my mom.
 I think about the year and the moments that stand out to me.
 They're not the ones that stood out before she died: interviewing Clinton, Bernie Sanders and Donald Trump -- on his plane, no less.